enriquedlh97/base-platform-replit-v1-web/backend/README.md

 $ alembic upgrade head
 ```

 **Note**: The database connection is configured to use Supabase.
-Make sure your Supabase services are running (`cd supabase && nvm use && yarn supa start`) before running migrations.
+Make sure your Supabase services are running (`cd supabase && nvm use && npm start`) before running migrations.

 ## Executing Commands Inside Docker